How to stay organized as a Personal Trainer (Step-by-step)

 I really hope that this point doesn’t come across in a patronizing way at all, as that is certainly not my aim.

-But, in order to be organized as a PT or fitness coach, you need to be organized generally first.
+But, in order to be organised as a PT or fitness coach, you need to be organised generally first.

-I am lucky in the sense that I have always been an organized person, but I know this doesn’t come naturally to some.
+I am lucky in the sense that I have always been an organised person, but I know this doesn’t come naturally to some.

 If you know you are the type of person who frequently loses things or worries about losing things, make sure you have a file or cabinet where you can store anything of importance so you know exactly where it is at all times.